 About the Australian Women’s Register

-National institutions preserve the papers of well known women and significant organisations.
-The AWAP register will tell you that the National Library of Australia holds the archives of Judith Wright (1915-2000) poet and conservationist, the John Oxley Library in the State Library of Queensland holds the records of the Queensland Country Women's Association from 1922 onwards and the Mortlock Library at the State Library of South Australia holds the papers of Dame Roma Mitchell (1913-2000) the first woman governor of an Australian state.
+National and state collecting institutions preserve the papers of well-known women and significant organisations.
+The AWAP Register shows that the National Library of Australia holds the archives of Judith Wright (1915-2000) poet and conservationist, the State Library of Queensland holds the records of the Queensland Country Women’s Association from 1922 onwards and the State Library of South Australia holds the papers of Dame Roma Mitchell (1913-2000) the first woman governor of an Australian state.

 But there are many smaller institutions with fascinating archival collections.
-The Warringah Library's local studies collection at Dee Why NSW holds the records of surfboard rider and swimming instructor Isabel Letham (1899-1995).
-The Geelong City Council's Heritage Centre (Vic) holds the records of local Girl Guides groups from the 1930s - 1960s.
-The Charles Sturt University Regional Archives in Wagga, NSW holds the records of the Coolamon Mothers' Union (1947-85) and the Italian Historical Society (Vic) holds the records of Lena Santospirito (1895-1993) a community worker and migrant community advocate.
+The Northern Beaches Council Library’s local studies collection at Dee Why, NSW holds the records of surfboard rider and swimming instructor Isabel Letham (1899-1995).
+The Geelong City Council’s Heritage Centre in Victoria holds the records of local Girl Guides groups from the 1930s – 1960s.
+The Charles Sturt University Regional Archives in Wagga, NSW holds the records of the Coolamon Mothers’ Union (1947-85) and the Italian Historical Society (Victoria) holds the records of Lena Santospirito (1895-1993) a community worker and migrant community advocate.

-If you are the custodian of the papers of a woman or a women's organisations, AWAP encourages you to consider preserving them in a suitable archives or library for future generations.
+If you are the custodian of the papers of a woman or the records of a women’s organisation, AWAP encourages you to consider preserving them in a suitable collecting institution for future generations.

 Advice on looking after records and archives

-If you need advice on storing and preserving your records at home you may find it useful to refer to:
+If you need advice on storing and preserving your records at home you may find it useful to refer to the following resources: